rocketmlhq/rmldnn/docs/src/configuration.rst

 Slicers sub-section
 ^^^^^^^^^^^^^^^^^^^

-The **numpy** data loader supports extracting the input samples from a single large numpy array by chopping it off into smaller blocks of configurable sizes.
+The **numpy** and **hdf5** data loaders support extracting the input samples from a single large dataset by chopping it off into smaller blocks of configurable sizes.
 The samples obtained can have equal or lower dimensionality as the original data, as long as the neural network can handle their shapes.
-For example, if the input numpy array is a 3D block of shape :math:`(H,W,D)`, one could chop it into smaller blocks of shape :math:`(h,w,d`), where :math:`h \le H`, :math:`w \le W` and :math:`d \le D`, or slice it into 2D tiles along the :math:`xy`-plane with shape :math:`(h,w)`, or even extract 1D lines of length :math:`w < W` along the :math:`y`-axis.
+For example, if the input array is a 3D block of shape :math:`(H,W,D)`, one could chop it into smaller blocks of shape :math:`(h,w,d`), where :math:`h \le H`, :math:`w \le W` and :math:`d \le D`, or slice it into 2D tiles along the :math:`xy`-plane with shape :math:`(h,w)`, or even extract 1D lines of length :math:`w < W` along the :math:`y`-axis.